magnetikonline/rsync-backup-rotation/README.md

 # Rsync backup rotation
-Automate incremental backups when using Rsync via a module `post-xfer exec` script and the mighty handy `--link-dest`.
-Backups are numbered in directories from `001..REVISION` with the script dropping the oldest directory after `REVISION` count is reached on the target server.
+Automate incremental backups when using Rsync via a module `post-xfer exec` script and `--link-dest`.
+Backups are numbered in directories from `001..REVISION` with the script dropping the oldest directory after `REVISION` count has been reached.

 ## Install

 ### Target server
-Place `rsyncd-rotation.sh` somewhere on your server and ensure it is executable for the user running under `rsyncd`.
-Configure the `REVISION=XX` bash variable at the top of the script to control the backup retention count desired.
+Place `rsyncd-rotation.sh` somewhere on your server and set executable for user(s) running the receiving `rsyncd`.
+Adjust the `REVISION=XX` value at top of script to set the backup retention count desired.

-Next, configure your target Rsync module(s) to execute rsyncd-rotation.sh after a successful Rsync process in your `rsyncd.conf` file, either `/etc/rsyncd.conf` for root or if using rsyncd over SSH, in `~/rsyncd.conf`.
+Next, configure target Rsync module(s) to execute rsyncd-rotation.sh *after* a successful Rsync run via `rsyncd.conf`, either `/etc/rsyncd.conf` for root or if rsyncd over SSH, via `~/rsyncd.conf`.

-As an example and how I typically configure modules on the target:
+As an example, how I typically configure Rsync modules on the target:

 ```ini
 list = false